By Nathan Foster.

 Click here to view the Practical Guide To Long Range Shooting.

-After many years of research and having had many clients take advantages of our services over the last several years, I have been fortunate enough to be in a position to observe which shooting techniques work and which techniques can be counterproductive to precision shooting.
+After many years of research and having had many clients take advantage of our services, I have been fortunate enough to be in a position to observe which shooting techniques work and which techniques can be counterproductive to precision shooting.

 USMC marksman with the 1903 Springfield rifle.

-In the above photo, a USMC marksman poses for a photo in the prone shooting position.
+In the above, a USMC marksman poses for a photo while in the prone shooting position.
 He is using his sling, double wrapped and the sling is set to optimum tension.
-The marksman’s fore hand is supporting the forend of the 1903 Springfield rifle as far forwards as he can comfortably hold it without losing the stable triangle his elbows have formed.
+The marksman’s fore hand is supporting the forend of the 1903 Springfield rifle as far forwards as he can comfortably hold it.
 The forehand will also be locked in place once he settles for his shot.
 In this example, the marksman is actually cycling the bolt and not fully locked into position.
 One last and important aspect to note is that the marksman does not use any rest/aid under the forend.
-Although he could have used his pack, marksmen around the world were trained to shoot off their elbows, demanding an incredibly high level of skill and discipline.
+Although he could have used a rest, marksmen around the world were trained to shoot off their elbows, demanding an incredibly high level of skill and discipline.